EU agency calls for curbs on GSK, Valeant epilepsy drug

-The European Medicines Agency said the move followed cases of abnormal coloring of the skin, nails, lips and eye tissues, including the retina, in some patients who took Trobalt.
+The European Medicines Agency said the move followed cases of abnormal colouring of the skin, nails, lips and eye tissues, including the retina, in some patients who took Trobalt.

 It recommended a comprehensive eye examination should be performed at the start of treatment and at least every six months during treatment.
 Among 55 patients receiving Trobalt in long-term studies examined so far, 15 had retinal pigmentation, the agency added.